Pranaykokkonda/Simple-app-task1/README.md

 # 🚀Simple Node.js Application with CI/CD Pipeline

 This project showcases a simple Node.js application that is automatically tested.
 The application is then built into a Docker image, which is pushed to Docker Hub.
-Finally, the image is deployed to a remote server using GitHub Actions as part of a continuous integration and deployment (CI/CD) pipeline.
+Finally, the image is deployed to a remote server using GitHub Actions as part of a continuous integration and continuous deployment (CI/CD) pipeline.

 ## 🧱 Tech Stack